 What is a good R value for self-inflating pads?
 A good R-value for your sleeping pad is something that matches your intended use.
 If you plan on using your sleeping pad in the winter, you need a higher R-value.
 But if you plan on using your pad only on summer camping trips, this insulation parameter isn’t that important and can be a lower note.

-After looking through what R value for sleeping pad to choose, we should look at the sleeping pad ratings that can tell you where your pad is intended to be used.
+After looking through what R value for a sleeping pad to choose, we should look at the sleeping pad ratings that can tell you where your pad is intended to be used.
 Here is our foam pad R-value breakdown with an easy-to-follow comparison table.

 0 – 2.5 R-Value